 Radial neck fractures often occur after a fall onto an outstretched hand, often when the elbow is extended and undergoes a valgus force.
 Patients present with elbow pain, tenderness over the radial head, and pain with elbow motion, particularly pronation and supination.
 Radial neck fractures are described by their degree of angulation relative to the radial shaft.
-Older children and adolescents who present with tenderness over the radial head and no fracture seen on radiographs (with or without effusion, manifest as “a fat pad sign”) can be assumed to have an occult radial head fracture.
+Older children and adolescents who present with tenderness over the radial head but no fracture seen on radiographs can be assumed to have an occult radial head fracture.

 The differential diagnosis includes supracondylar and lateral condyle elbow fractures, as well as a nursemaid’s elbow (see below).

 Red flags include signs and symptoms of compartment syndrome, which should be considered after higher energy injuries, especially those associated with other elbow injuries like elbow dislocation.